Dense 3D Face Correspondence: Introduction

 In this context, we propose a fully automatic algorithm for establishing dense correspondences simultaneously between a large number of 3D faces.
 Our algorithm does not require any manual intervention and relies solely on 3D shape matching to encode accurate facial morphology.
 We organize the 3D faces into a minimum spanning tree based on bending energy required to deform one shape into the other so that correspondences can be propagated in a reliable way.
-We propose a mechanism for automatic initialization of a sparse set of correspondences on the convex hull of the 3D faces.
-By triangulating existing correspondences and expanding them iteratively along the geodesic patches associated with the triangle edges, new correspondences are established through keypoint descriptor matching.
-After exhausting keypoint matches, further correspondences are established by evolving level set geodesic curves from the centroids of large triangles.
-The outcome of our algorithm is a Keypoints based 3D Deformable Model (K3DM).
+We propose a mechanism for automatic initialization of a sparse set of correspondences on the outer boundary of the 3D faces.
+We form a triangulation of these correspondences, and iteratively add to the set of points by matching points of distinctive surface curvature along (and close to) the triangulated edges.
+After exhausting the possibilities for such matches, we further expand the set of matches by generating points distributed evenly within triangles by evolving level set geodesic curves from the centroids of large triangles.
+The outcome of our algorithm is a Keypoint-based 3D Deformable Model (K3DM).

-Our second major contribution is a deformable model fitting algorithm where K3DM is used to morphe into unseen query faces.
+Our second major contribution is a deformable model fitting algorithm where K3DM is used to morph into unseen query faces.
 Starting from the mean face, the fitting algorithm iterates between two steps.
 The query face is transformed rigidly to align with the model and the model is deformed using regularized least squares to fit the query face.
 This algorithm converges in a few iterations and is robust to noise, outlier points, missing points, pose and expression variations.

 Our final contribution is an algorithm for augmenting the K3DM.
 Given the K3DM and a new batch of $M$ faces, we construct a minimum spanning tree using the nearest face to the K3DM as the root node.
 The K3DM is augmented by adding one face at a time, starting with the root node, and each time updating the model and deforming the updated model to better fit the next face in the spanning tree.